-It’s also an excellent choice for those that have no prior experience with Project Management Software.
-The features are simple, which is a good thing when you’re just beginning but it also means that as your business grows, you may find yourself looking for another solution with more advanced features, better customization, and better security.
+It’s also an excellent choice for those without prior experience with Project Management Software.
+The features are simple, which is good when you’re just beginning.
+Still, it also means that as your business grows, you may find yourself looking for another solution with more advanced features, better customization, and better security.

 The solution’s visual home screen organizes everything in a centralized place, and the discussion boards make organizing conversations super easy.

-The color-coded folders allow teams to quickly access similar sets of files, and the app provides insights from team regularly thanks to its automatic-check ins functionality.
+The color-coded folders allow teams to access similar files quickly, and the app regularly provides insights from the team thanks to its automatic check-ins functionality.

-The all-in pricing means you have less flexibility than have with other solutions, and the simplicity means you don’t get advanced features or sophisticated reporting and that makes it hard to tackle complex projects.
+The all-in pricing means you have less flexibility than you have with other solutions.
+The simplicity means you don’t get advanced features or sophisticated reporting, making it hard to tackle complex projects.

-Trello is a project management software that is ideal for international teams, especially teams of creatives and developers.
+Trello is a project management software ideal for international teams, especially teams of creatives and developers.
 It is very visual, straightforward, and very intuitive to use.

-The software is free for freelancers and small teams, and it comes with all the essential features you need (you’ll rarely need to upgrade).
-It is web-based and offers mobile applications for those working on-the-go.
+The software is free for freelancers and small teams and comes with all the essential features you need (you’ll rarely need to upgrade).
+In addition, it is web-based and offers mobile applications for those working on the go.